 Problems with penetration of the placenta into the uterine muscle or through the entire uterine wall

-Factors that may increase your chance of developing placenta previa include: Previous cesarean sectionUterine problemsMultiple pregnancy—two or more fetusesMultiple previous full-term pregnanciesIncreased ageSmoking
+Factors that may increase your chance of placenta previa: Previous cesarean sectionUterine problemsMultiple pregnancy—two or more fetusesMultiple previous full-term pregnanciesIncreased ageSmoking

 Placenta previa symptoms vary depending on how much of the cervical opening is covered.
 The main symptom is painless bleeding from the vagina.
 This bleeding can range from light to very heavy.
 It usually occurs suddenly during late pregnancy.
 Spotting that occurs early in pregnancy may point to placenta previa.